qwertie/ecsharp/lemp/help-wanted.md

 Task: write Javascript or C++ printer
 -------------------------------------

-Write a class that prints Loyc trees as C++ or Javascript code, so that in the future LLLPG and LeMP can produce code in those languages.
-Since no one has defined a mapping between Loyc trees and C++ or Javascript before, the first step is to plan out how each Javascript or C++ construct will be represented as a Loyc tree.
+Write a class that prints Loyc trees as C++, Javascript or Swift code, so that in the future LLLPG and LeMP can produce code in those languages.
+Since no one has defined a mapping between Loyc trees and these languages before, the first step is to plan out how each Javascript or C++ or Swift construct will be represented as a Loyc tree.

 Sometimes you can just use the same mapping as Enhanced C#, and sometimes you'll have to extend it or modify it.
 For example, a C# class has a Loyc tree like this: